UK Political System - Does it Need reform ?...An update

 3. As their employer, we also have the responsibility of assessing

 their progress and development, particularly when they are newly-elected.
-We should therefore have a mechanism for judging their performance at a formal review, which should be held
+We should therefore have a mechanism for judging their performance at regular formal reviews, which should be held

 at least annually.
 This is standard practice for all employees, both in the

-private and the public sectors of our industries.
+private and the public sectors of our industries, and government should not be exempt.

-4. If they fail to meet their targets at the annual review,
+4. If the government of the day fail to meet their targets at a formal review,

 they should become liable for some form of disciplinary action.
 This could take

-various forms, from a formal warning all the way to dismissal of the government and a new
+various forms, from a written warning all the way to dismissal of the government and a new

 result in suspension of any applicable annual pay rises and bonuses for the individuals deemed